qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 ::

-   $ git checkout -b myNewBranch # checkout means go to the branch and -b flag creates a new branch if needed
+   $ git checkout -b myNewBranch
+   # checkout means go to the branch
+   # and -b flag creates a new branch if needed
    $ git branch
    master
+   * myNewBranch
-   * myNewBranch # * means the current branch
+   # * means the current branch
+   # You can now add your contribution, by editing the concerned file
+   # with any application (in this case, vim is used)
-   $ vim myFile # here edit your contribution
+   $ vim myFile
+   # once done
    $ git add myFile
    $ git commit
+   # send your changes to your remote repository
    $ git push origin myNewBranch

 Few words about commit/push commands:

-* try to commit only one contribution (atomic change)
+* try to commit only one contribution (atomic change) i.e. address only one issue
 * try to explain carefully what you change in the title of your commit and in the description.
 The first line is a title and should start by an upper case letter and have 80 caracters length, don't end with a ``.``.
 Be concise.